 What is Eosinophilic Esophagitis (EOE)?

-Having regular difficulty in swallowing can be associated with a rare & chronic condition called eosinophilic esophagitis or EoE.
 In this video by Canadian Health and Family we hear from Dr. David Armstrong to learn more about this little-known condition which is rising in prevalence.

 Pediatric Eosinophilic Esophagitis